Dom-aka-Doke/Advanced-SNES-ROM-Utility/README.md

 ## Functions

 ### Edit ROM Information
-Change basic ROM information like title, country/region, version and game code
+Change basic ROM information like title, country/region, version and game code.

 ### Add Header
-Adds an empty header
+Adds an empty header.

 ### Remove Header
-Removes an existing header
+Removes an existing header.

 ### Fix Checksum
 Fixes a broken checksum.
 You always should do this before saving, if possible.
 Please note that some beta or demo ROMs have an odd checksum anyway...

 ### Fix Internal ROM size
 Fixes wrong internal ROM size information.
 Do this after expanding a ROM.
-Also useful to fix some ROM hacks
+Also useful to fix some ROM hacks.

 ### Expand ROM
 Expands ROM to a specific size up to 64 Mbit (BS-X up to 32 Mbit).
 Mirror option should only be used, when there are problems with standard expanding.
 Always check if your ROM still works after doing this!

 ### Split ROM
-Splits ROM into equal sized multiple parts
+Splits ROM into equal sized multiple parts.

 ### SwapBin ROM
 Swaps binaries to get a "Close-to-SNES-Mask-ROM"-layout Use 27C801 EPROM(s) and rewire pins as followed: